- Annapolis Junction, MD, USA

 - Bachelor's degree in System Engineering, Computer Science, Information Systems, Engineering Science, Engineering Management, or related discipline from an accredited college or university is required.
 Five (5) years of additional SE experience may be substituted for a bachelor's degree.

-- Fourteen (14) years' experience as a SE in programs and contracts of similar scope, type and complexity is required.
+- Twenty (20) years' experience as a SE in programs and contracts of similar scope, type and complexity is required.
+Demonstrated experience in planning and leading Systems Engineering efforts is required.

 Other Duties Disclaimer